Where to Vote

 - Special Polls: Voters in hospitals, senior centres or special care facilities are able to take advantage of our Special Polls stations.

 - Mail-in Ballots: All eligible voters have the option to apply to mail in their ballot.
-Voters must apply in person at the Election Office (opens June 1) and show proper ID.
-Ballots must be received at the Election Office before 8 p.m. on Election Day.
+Voters can now apply by email, mail, fax or in person at the Election Office.
+Ballots must be received at the Elections Regina Office before 8 p.m. on Election Day.

 Frequently Asked Questions